iberny/cs152bots_g6/README.md

 # CS 152 - Trust and Safety Engineering

+## Final Submission

+All relevant files for our final submission can be found in the DiscordBot folder.

+Alongside report.py and bot.py, which are used for our reporting flows on Discord, modelTrainSVMBulk.py and the models in the Models folder were used to train our classification model for reporting, and modelPredict.py is used to classify messages on Discord for our automated reporting flows.

+The data used to train our models can be found within the FinalSubmissionExtraFiles folder, with generate_dataset.py being the script used to generate synthetic examples following the QPR suicide prevention framework, and FinalData.csv being our final dataset used to train and test the model.

+Also within the FinalSubmissionExtraFiles folder are our final poster, the moderator review flow, the user reporting flow, the confusion matrix and precision/recall/ accuracy data used to evaluate the model, and our final demo video showing how the bot works on Discord.

+Our final demo video can also be found [here](https://drive.google.com/file/d/18SeZaneBkLY_1ANi8-bz77GaIcOc1pB6/view?usp=sharing).

 ## Discord Bot Framework Code

 This is the base framework for students to complete Milestone 2 of the CS 152 final project.
 Please follow the instructions to fork this repository into your repository and make all of your additions there.